 What next for the ARU Peterborough development?

-This phase of the project sees the first group of students taught on campus at the Embankment site, and off campus through blended learning, distance learning, face to face on company premises and through local outreach centres.
+This stage of the project sees the first group of students taught on campus at the Embankment site, and off campus through blended learning, distance learning, face to face on company premises and through local outreach centres.